 For the purpose of this study, the perceptions of special education teachers regarding the promotion of self-determination skills in students with specific learning disabilities prior to the implementation of the IEP transition plan was researched.
 Specifically, the study explored the perceived influences regarding the promotion of self-determination skills in students with learning disabilities prior to the implementation of the IEP transition plan.
 The researcher inquired about strategies which have been taught, encouraged, or modeled for students with a SLD and the perceptions of teachers in the field of special education regarding their accountability in the promotion of self-determination in students with a SLD.
-The final area of interest was to discover similarities and differences within the themes of the perceptions among the teachers in the field of special education regarding the promotion of self-determination skills in students with learning disabilities prior to the implementation of the IEP transition plan.
+The final area of interest was to discover similarities and differences within the themes of the perceptions among the teachers in the field of special education regarding the promotion skills in students with learning the teachers with learning disabilities prior to the implementation regarding the promotion of self-determination skills in students with a SLD.